jhirner/LMS-migrator/README.md

 The script unpacks the contens of your old course, updating basic metadata like assignment names, availability dates, and due dates according to what you specify in a stripped-down syllabus.
 It then re-bundles the updated course as a new Common Cartridge file, which is ready for you to upload back to your LMS.

 ## Is it compatable with my LMS?
-Right now, LMS Migrator has only been tested with the [Canvas LMS](https://www.instructure.com/canvas/).
-Tests with other LMS platforms are pending.
+Right now, LMS Migrator has only been tested with the [Canvas LMS](https://www.instructure.com/canvas/) using Common Cartridge version 1.1.0.
+It *ought* to work with other LMS platforms such as [Blackboard](https://www.blackboard.com/teaching-learning/learning-management), too, but it has not been tested yet. **please give LMS Migrator a try using other LMS platforms and [reach out](#reaching-out) to let us know how it works.**

 ## Installation
 Download *lms_migrator.py* and the template *new_syllabus.xlsx* to a directory of your choice on your computer.